-Six tables are required: Two tables with extension .lon and .crs containing the near bed transport of sand in the direction of the current and perpendicular to the direction of the current, a table with extension .con containing the bed concentration, a table with extension .cen containing the distance $z{wb}$ and finally, the two tables with extension .ufc and .kwn containing the current friction velocity and the apparent bed roughness, respectively.
+Six tables are required: Two tables with extension .lon and .crs containing the near bed transport of sand in the direction of the current and perpendicular to the direction of the current, a table with extension .con containing the bed concentration, a table with extension .cen containing the distance z{wb} and finally, the two tables with extension .ufc and .kwn containing the current friction velocity and the apparent bed roughness, respectively.

 During the simulation the transport rates are found by linear interpolation in the tables using input parameters from the ongoing simulation.
 If the table contains only one value for a parameter, this is per default used as the input parameter.
 Otherwise, if an input parameter is outside the limit of the tables, an exception is made.
-In most of the cases the minimum or maximum parameter of the table axis is used but for some parameters the program stops.
-If the maximum limit is exceeded a warning message is issued in the .log-file for the first 200 events.
+In most of the cases the minimum or maximum parameter of the table axis is used but for some parameters the program stops. .
+Diagnostic information for the calculation of the transport rates from the sediment transport tables is printed in the log file.